-At the core, Soulskin Journeys emerged to support us in recognizing, encouraging, and heeding to the unique voice that calls us home.
-Soulskin Journeys blossomed as a potent antidote to the draining of our vitality through over-doing and overstaying our existence on the surface of life.
+Soulskin Journeys emerged to support us in recognizing, encouraging, and heeding the unique voice that calls us to True Home.
+It blossomed as a potent antidote to the toxicity of the overculture that uproots us and prescribes us a life of over-doing and overstaying our existence on the surface of life, which drains us of our wild and vital life force.

 One day I woke up in a new town as a mama of a 1 and 3 year old and a partner to an overstressed husband.
 Though the surface of my life was comfortable, I was bone dry, exhausted, lonely, irritable and struck by a chilling amnesia: Who am I?
 Where did I go?
 What are my dreams?
 What is my true purpose here?
 What brings me a sense of purpose and aliveness?